srush/GPU-Puzzles/README.md

 Implement a "kernel" (GPU function) that adds 10 to each position of vector `a` and stores it in vector `out`.
 You have 1 thread per position.

+**Warning** This code looks like Python but it is really CUDA!
+You cannot use standard python tools like list comprehensions or ask for Numpy properties like shape or size (if you need the size, it is given as an argument).
+The puzzles only require doing simple operations, basically +, *, simple array indexing, for loops, and if statements.
+If you get an error it is probably because you did something fancy :).

 *Tip: Think of the function `call` as being run 1 time for each thread.
 The only difference is that `cuda.threadIdx.x` changes each time.*